 First-year students are not required to live on campus although 97% choose to do so.

-Housing Application Tips
+Housing Application Instructions

 We want to help you find a home that is right for you.
 To prepare for the application, please give some thought to the questions below.
 It will be helpful to read all the way through the list to get a good idea of the question order.
 You can also learn more about some specific options by visiting our Other Living Options page.
 When you receive your application you will have 30 days to return it, so you will have time to explore these questions then, too.